dmolinagarcia/74HCT6526/README.md

 # Changelog
 ## [Unreleased]
+* B0.
+Some HCT parts are changed to HC
 * B1.
-Split TIMER into modules for improved readability.
+Split TIMER into modules for improved readability
 * B2.
-Split TIMER into modules for improved readability.
+Split TIMER into modules for improved readability
 * B3.
 ICR0 reset moved one cycle earlier (Issue #12)
 * B3.
-ICR1 switch to change between new and old added.
+ICR1 switch to change between new and old added
 * B3.
-IRQ switch to change between new and old added.
+IRQ switch to change between new and old added
+* B3.
+Master Switch for Mode Change (In progress)
+* B3.
+Some HC parts are changed to HCT
 * B4.
 Added TOD PCB and SCH

 ## [0.2.1 ] - 26-Mar-2023